 The Basecamp for the Danseys Pass Trail Ride is located on Bushy Creek Road, 9km from Duntroon, via the Livingstone – Duntroon Road.
-Signs clearly mark the basecamp from both Duntroon and Tokarahi from 6.30am on the 23rd.
+Signs will clearly mark the basecamp from both Duntroon and Tokarahi from 6.30am on the 23rd of March.

 - Spark Arrestor Checking: 8.30am

 (Early registration will also be available on 17 March from 5pm – 7pm at Duntroon School)

 Tracks close at approximately 3pm depending on the conditions on the day.

 The track crews have been working incredibly hard to build the longest (and best) one day trail ride in Australasia.
 The tracks wind through 165km of private high country farms, braided rivers, forestry, native gorge and rolling farmland in the stunning Waitaki Valley.
 You will not be disappointed!
 Please note: Longer loops mean you must to refuel after each loop.
 No Side by Sides allowed.

 Apex Engineering JUNIOR LOOP (Purple) 6km – ATV Welcome;

 The Junior Loop is included in the family loop, but is shorter and doesn’t climb as high.
 It is suitable for those younger or less capable riders to have a go for the day and enjoy the outing too.
 Remember under 16’s MUST be accompanied by an adult.

 Apex Engineering FAMILY LOOP (Green) 24km – ATV Welcome;